pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 12. Here the NarraFirma user is reflecting on the entire project, to learn from it and to keep good records for the future.

 == Changelog ==

+= 1.6.14 =

+* Added: Option to print empty NarraFirma journal (on Project admin - Print page) to use off-line
+* Changed: Increased line height throughout application (for better readability)
+* Changed: Decreased scale of home-page navigation image a bit

 = 1.6.13 =